Charles I. Jones

 Marian Miner Cook Athenaeum | Claremont McKenna College

-Ellen received her undergraduate degree in mathematics and economics from Boston College and her PhD in economics from Stanford.
+Chad received his undergraduate degree in economics from Harvard University and his PhD in economics from MIT.